If you're running an on-premise Jira server or Jira Data Center that isn't reachable via public Internet, here's one way to connect to Unito.

-This guide is intended for customers running an on-premise Jira server that is not reachable over the public Internet.
+This guide is intended for customers running an on-premise Jira Server or Data Center that is not reachable over the public Internet.
 It describes one approach to securely expose Jira to the Unito service by leveraging the ngrok secure tunnel.
 There are also other options described in this article.

 1) Download and run the ngrok client